Good Night, Knight

 Early Access: February 16, 2021

 You awaken somewhere on the verge of death with a monster horde around the next corner.
-Your only escape is to fall.
-A quest is thrust upon you, and the adventure begins.
-The dry humor grabbed me from the beginning and had me wanting to play more.
+Therefore, your only escape is to fall.
+A wizard thrusts a quest upon you, and the adventure begins.
+Above all, the dry humor grabbed me from the beginning and had me wanting to play more.
 One or two players are invited to this traditional dungeon crawl.

 I found the gameplay quite challenging.
 The controls were difficult to learn with mouse and keyboard, which left me reverting to using a controller.
 I can see myself eventually getting the keyboard and mouse to do what I want but felt the controller was simply the easier option for me.